tendermint/tendermint/spec/abci++/abci++_basic_concepts_002_draft.md

 Method `FinalizeBlock` includes an `events` field at the top level in its `Response*`, and one `events` field per transaction included in the block.
-Applications may respond to ABCI++ method of transaction execution with a set of events.
+Applications may respond to this ABCI++ method with an event for each executed transaction.
 Events allow applications to associate metadata with transactions and blocks.
 Events returned via `FinalizeBlock` do not impact Tendermint consensus in any way and instead exist to power subscriptions and queries of Tendermint state.